tepletonteam/tepleton/docs/guide/ibc.md

 # InterBlockchain Communication with Basecoin

-One of the most exciting elements of the Cosmos Network is the InterBlockchain Communication (IBC) protocol, which enables interoperability across different blockchains.
-We implemented IBC as a basecoin plugin, and we'll show you how to use it to send tokens across blockchains!
+One of the most exciting elements of the Cosmos Network is the InterBlockchain Communication (ABI) protocol, which enables interoperability across different blockchains.
+We implemented ABI as a basecoin plugin, and we'll show you how to use it to send tokens across blockchains!

-Please note, this tutorial assumes you are familiar with [Basecoin plugins](/docs/guide/basecoin-plugins.md), but we'll explain how IBC works.
+Please note, this tutorial assumes you are familiar with [Basecoin plugins](/docs/guide/basecoin-plugins.md), but we'll explain how ABI works.
 You may also want to see [our repository of example plugins](https://github.com/tepleton/basecoin-examples).

-The IBC plugin defines a new set of transactions as subtypes of the `AppTx`.
+The ABI plugin defines a new set of transactions as subtypes of the `AppTx`.
-The plugin's functionality is accessed by setting the `AppTx.Name` field to `"IBC"`, and setting the `Data` field to the serialized IBC transaction type.
+The plugin's functionality is accessed by setting the `AppTx.Name` field to `"ABI"`, and setting the `Data` field to the serialized ABI transaction type.

 We'll demonstrate exactly how this works below.

-## IBC
+## ABI

-Let's review the IBC protocol.
-The purpose of IBC is to enable one blockchain to function as a light-client of another.
+Let's review the ABI protocol.
+The purpose of ABI is to enable one blockchain to function as a light-client of another.
 Since we are using a classical Byzantine Fault Tolerant consensus algorithm, light-client verification is cheap and easy: all we have to do is check validator signatures on the latest